Kalschatzi/learning_platform/content/module1/5-java-unit-testing.md

 }
 ```

-Unit tests will be defined in the `test` section of the code, and typically follow the same package structure as the class they are testing.
+Unit tests are defined in the `test` section of the code, and typically follow the same package structure as the class they are testing.

 The basic testing keyword is `assert`.
 This expects just a boolean function like `assert animal.getName().equals("Schatzi")`.
 However, it's easier and nicer to use these functions as they have much more descriptive errors.
-Typically you'll have helper functions like
+Typically you'll have helper functions like:

 - `assertEquals(expectedResult, actualResult)` - asserts the values are equal
 - `assertNotEquals(expectedResult, actualResult)` - asserts the values aren't equal
 - `assertThrows(class, executable)` - asserts the received executable throws the expected exception
 - `assertTrue(actualResult)` - asserts the value is true
-- `assertFalse(actualResult)` - asserts the value is true
+- `assertFalse(actualResult)` - asserts the value is false

 etc...
-There's a variety of different assertions, feel free to browse the one that fits best your use case.
+There's a variety of different assertions, feel free to browse and choose the one that fits best your use case.

 This means that if we have our `Dog.java` file in `src/main/java/com/kalschatzi/Dog.java`, you'll have a test in `src/test/java/com/kalschatzi/DogTest.java`

 Note that you *cannot* test private method.
 By definition, those methods can only be called by the same class, and even in this test class you can't call them.
-So you need to understand the code or restructure in a way so that it's interface is properly testable and there is no unreachable code
+So you need to understand the code and restructure it in a way that it's interface is properly testable and there is no unreachable code.

 ## Code Test Coverage